Breached password detection is a critical component of secure applications. Read the white paper

 A paid edition of FusionAuth is required to use the Advanced self service registration forms.

-Toggle this field if you want FusionAuth to require a password confirmation when setting a new password during registration.
+Toggle this field if you want FusionAuth to require a password confirmation during registration.

-This field indicates if the email address or username should be collected as the user’s unique identifier.
+This field indicates if the email address or username should be the user’s unique identifier.

 The optional fields to be displayed on the registration form.

-When enabled this field will be set as required and the user will be unable to complete registration unless the field is provided.
+This field will be required and the user will be unable to complete registration unless the field is provided.
+If this field is not also Enabled then it will not be required.

 Advanced Self Service Registration